Apple has reportedly relocated its international tax residency to Jersey

 Apple is currently using this grace period to hide most of the company’s pile of cash.
 The company currently holds around $252.8 billion outside of the U.S. as companies need to pay 35 percent in taxes when they bring overseas profit back home.
 Apple will have to find another trick to avoid taxes after 2020.

-While Apple’s tax optimization structure doesn’t look illegal, there’s no reason why Apple should pay less taxes than a smaller company that doesn’t try to route money through different countries to avoid local taxes.
-Apple is a good example of the ever-changing tax avoidance strategies and shows once again that tax havens help the biggest companies in the world, which leads to unfair competition.
+While Apple’s tax optimization structure doesn’t look illegal, there’s no reason why Apple should pay less in taxes than a smaller company that doesn’t try to route money through different countries to avoid local taxes.
+Apple is a good example of the ever-changing tax avoidance strategies, and shows once again that tax havens help the biggest companies in the world, which leads to unfair competition.

 0